<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=585972928235617&amp;ev=PageView&amp;noscript=1">

 3 Ways a Target Drive is Different From a Sales Contest

-“We need to increase revenue” is something I hear frequently from Sales Leaders.
+“We need to increase revenue” is something I frequently hear from Sales Leaders.

 It often leads to a discussion around a Target Drive and how it can help.
 I’ve done a lot of Target Drive consulting over the years, and I commonly have to address the misconception that a Target Drive and a sales contest are the same thing.

-So how are they different?
+So, how are they different?

 The Differences Between Sales Contests and Target Drives